Dos Palmas kidnappings

-The Dos Palmas kidnappings was a hostage crisis in southern Philippines that began with the seizing of twenty hostages from the affluent Dos Palmas Resort on a private island in Honda Bay, Palawan, by members of Abu Sayyaf jihadist group on May 27, 2001, and resulted in the deaths of at least five of the original hostages.
-Three of the original hostages were American citizens, Guillermo Sobero, and a married missionary couple, Martin and Gracia Burnham.
-At least 22 Filipino soldiers were killed in attempts to apprehend the captors and free the hostages in the 12 months following the initial hostage taking.
+A hostage crisis in southern Philippines began with the seizing of twenty hostages from the affluent Dos Palmas Resort on a private island in Honda Bay, Palawan, by members of Abu Sayyaf jihadist group on May 27, 2001, and resulted in the deaths of at least five of the original hostages.
+Three of the original hostages were American citizens.
+In the 12 months following the initial hostage taking, at least 22 Filipino soldiers were killed in attempts to apprehend the captors and free the hostages.
 An unknown number of captors were killed by government forces.

-During the crisis, the number of people taken captive varied greatly as more hostages were seized in numerous raids on the island of Basilan; therefore, the total number of people taken prisoner has been impossible to determine.
-However, news reports suggested at least 100 hostages were taken and around 20 murdered in just over a year up until the final assault and freeing of Gracia Burnham on June 7, 2002.
+During the crisis, the number of captives varied greatly as more hostages were seized in numerous raids on the island of Basilan, making it impossible to determine the total number of people taken prisoner.
+However, contemporary news reports suggested at least 100 hostages were taken and around 20 murdered prior to the final assault and freeing of Gracia Burnham on June 7, 2002.
 Even some local and foreign journalists covering the high-profile kidnappings were themselves held captive for some time.

 Abduction

 Gunmen arrived in two boats early on May 27, 2001, at a resort in Honda Bay to the north of Puerto Princesa on the island of Palawan.
-They abducted 20 people from the resort, including four resort staff and three Americans, identified as Martin and Gracia Burnham, missionaries from the state of Kansas who were celebrating their 18th wedding anniversary, and Guillermo Sobero, a Peruvian-born American from California.
+They abducted 20 people from the resort, including four resort staff and three Americans, identified as Martin and Gracia Burnham - missionaries from the state of Kansas who were celebrating their 18th wedding anniversary - and Guillermo Sobero, a Peruvian-born American from California.
 Most of those seized were Filipino tourists.
 The hostages and their abductors travelled hundreds of kilometres back across the Sulu Sea to the Sulu Archipelago.